 Whisk the flour and 2 teaspoons salt in a large bowl.
 Make a well in the center of the flour and pour in the yeast mixture.
 Gradually stir with a wooden spoon to make a rough dough.

 Turn the dough out onto a lightly floured surface.
 Knead until smooth and elastic, about 5 minutes, dusting with more flour as necessary.
 Form into a large ball.
 Brush a large bowl with olive oil, add the dough and turn to coat.
 Cover tightly with plastic wrap and set aside at room temperature until doubled in size, about 1 hour.

 Meanwhile, adjust an oven rack to the lowest position and preheat to 450 degrees F. Put a baking sheet on the rack to heat up while the dough rises.
 (The baking sheet should be the same size or slightly larger than the baking sheet that you will later form the dough on.)

-While the pizza is baking, make the Caesar dressing: Whisk together the lemon zest and juice, egg yolk, anchovies, garlic and honey in a large bowl.
-Slowly whisk in the olive oil, season with 1/4 teaspoon salt and a few grinds of pepper.
+For the Caesar salad: Meanwhile, whisk together the honey, anchovies, garlic, lemon zest and juice and egg yolk in a large bowl.
+Slowly whisk in the olive oil, then season with 1/4 teaspoon salt and a few grinds of pepper.

 Remove the pizza from the oven and transfer to a large platter or cutting board.
 Toss the romaine with the dressing.
 Season with additional salt and pepper if needed.
 Top the pizza with the salad.
 Use a vegetable peeler to shave ribbons of Parmesan over the salad.
 Drizzle with olive oil, cut into pieces and serve.

 From Food Network